The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Introduction

-The \mitre{} \attack{} framework provides a widely adopted taxonomy of tactics and techniques, disseminated as \stix{} bundles consumed by defensive platforms~\cite{apurva2024mitre,strom2018mitre,stixspec}.
-These bundles integrate elements such as intrusion sets, campaigns, malware, tools, and relationships, but intrusion-set and campaign entries rarely encode temporal or causal information.
+The \mitre{} \attack{} framework offers a widely adopted taxonomy of tactics and techniques, disseminated as Structured Threat Information Expression (\stix{}) bundles employed by defensive platforms~\cite{apurva2024mitre,strom2018mitre,stixspec}. \mitre{} distributes \attack{} datasets for Enterprise (Windows, Linux, network devices, etc.), Mobile (mobile operating systems, protocols, and infrastructure), and Industrial Control Systems (ICS) domains, all encoded in \stix{}.
+These bundles combine campaigns, intrusion sets, malware, tools, and relationships, but campaign and intrusion-set entries rarely encode temporal or causal information.
 Execution order, prerequisites, and environmental assumptions typically appear only in free text~\cite{stixspec,10117505,savat2021extractor}.
-Prior work extracts partial behaviors from textual intelligence without producing executable actions~\cite{savat2021extractor,xu2024intelex,cheng2025ctinexus} or reconstructs long-duration campaigns from telemetry~\cite{lourenco2024devil,10646725,10646673}, leaving open the question of how far \attack{}-in-\stix{} can support APT emulation.
+Previous work has either extracted partial behaviors from textual intelligence without producing executable actions~\cite{savat2021extractor,xu2024intelex,cheng2025ctinexus}, or reconstructed long-duration campaigns from telemetry~\cite{lourenco2024devil,10646725,10646673}.
+Whether \attack{}-in-\stix{} provides enough procedural detail to support APT emulation remains an open question.

-Frameworks such as \mitre{} \caldera{} provide an execution substrate for emulating adversary behavior, but they do not provide procedural logic on their own.
-Capabilities must still be instantiated with an explicit sequence, parameters, and environmental assumptions.
-These elements depend on a concrete \emph{System Under Test (SUT)}, whose operating systems, services, identity model, and control stack determine which procedures are executable~\cite{singer2025incalmo}.
-Current CTI standards do not encode SUT-level information or execution constraints, and they cannot, on their own, automatically generate full operations.
-In our case studies, analyst input is limited to explicitly supplying such assumptions rather than reconstructing the original campaigns; this is sufficient to produce reproducible multi-step emulations.
-This gap motivates the central questions guiding this study:
+We focus on the Enterprise bundle because, among the public \stix{} sources we parsed, it preserves the richest campaign-level structure.
+In our corpus, it is the source that most consistently combines campaigns, intrusion sets, techniques, and relationships into a single bundle.
+Unfortunately, the reusable procedural structure is still weak, so it is unlikely to be stronger or more consistent in sparser, more heterogeneous feeds.
+Our claims, therefore, apply to public \attack{}-in-\stix{} bundles rather than to proprietary or internally enriched CTI repositories.
+This distinction is important as security teams and platform developers increasingly rely on structured CTI not only for coverage mapping but also for reproducible adversary emulation and defense validation.